retypeapp/retype/configuration/page.md

 4. [Icon](../components/icon.md) shortcode
 4. [Emoji](../components/emoji.md) shortcode

 The `author` config is very flexible and can accept one or more author configurations and even a list of mixed types.
 The following sample demonstrates adding a list of authors.
-Two authors are added by name and a third is added by their email address.
+Two authors are added by name and a third is added only by their email address.

 ```yml
 ---